2317Ankit/APS-Portfolio.github.io/README.md

 **Algorithm**: Depth First Search (DFS)

-**Use Case** Flipkart users by analyzing their behavior and interactions.
+**Use Case:** Flipkart users by analyzing their behavior and interactions.
 By traversing a graph of user-product interactions, it identifies patterns and preferences, allowing for highly personalized recommendations that align with individual user interests and shopping habits.

 **Challenges**
 - Building and maintaining an extensive user-product interaction graph, ensuring real-time recommendations, and handling the complexity of large graphs efficiently.